 In January 2020, the GFIN published the Cross-border testing: lessons learned report to reflect on our achievements and the challenges faced during the pilot phase in 2019.
 Building on the solutions announced in that report (including the launch of the GFIN website and Regulatory Compendium), the GFIN has developed several tools and solutions to improve the cross-border testing framework for a new cohort of firms:

 - a single-entry application form to simplify the process for firms

 - cross-border testing questions and answers to help firms understand the process

 - an evolved Regulatory Compendium clarifying the remit and interests of participating regulators and the types of innovation services available

-See the GFIN website for more information about wider cross-border testing, including how to apply.
+See the GFIN website for more information about wider cross-border testing.

 24/10/2019: Information added GFIN moved to quarterly new member application review.
 Update to reflect 12 new members

 09/08/2019: Document update Changes to Terms of Reference amend process for new members ie new application form